yuekaizhang/dynamo/docs/guides/dynamo_serve.md

 Frontend.link(Processor).link(VllmWorker)
 ```

-### 3. Define your configuration
+#### Define your configuration

-We've provided a set of basic configurations for this example [here](../../examples/llm/configs/agg.yaml).
-All of these can be changed and also be overridden by passing in CLI flags to serve!
+We provide [basic configurations](https://github.com/ai-dynamo/dynamo/blob/main/examples/llm/configs/agg.yaml) that you can change; you can also override them by passing in CLI flags to `dynamo serve`.

-### 4. Serve your graph
+#### Serve your graph

-As a prerequisite, ensure you have NATS and etcd running by running the docker compose in the deploy directory.
-You can find it [here](../../deploy/metrics/docker-compose.yml).
+Before serving your graph, ensure that NATS and etcd are running using the [docker compose file](https://github.com/ai-dynamo/dynamo/blob/main/deploy/metrics/docker-compose.yml) file in the deploy directory.

 ```bash
 docker compose up -d
 ```
 Note that the we point toward the first node in our graph.
 In this case, it's the `Frontend` service.

 ```bash